Samane1998/StopWatch/README.md

 # React + Vite
-In this project, I made a stopwatch using React (Hook UseState and Hook UseEffect) and Tailwind ....
+In this project, I made a stopwatch using React (Hook UseState and Hook UseEffect) and Tailwind CSS ....